 This promise gives us reason to remain hopeful, in spite of all the ills of the world that we witness on the news each day.
 It gives us the strength to keep putting one foot in front of the other as we aim to contribute to the betterment of humanity, refusing to believe that our efforts are in vain.
 It is the celebration of faith which rejuvenates us as we enter a new year, with courage to serve even more than before.

-These words capture the boldness of the promise:
+These words by Abdu’l-Baha capture the boldness of this promise:

 Do you know in what day you are living?
 Do you realize in what dispensation you are alive?
 Have you not read in the holy scriptures that the consummation of the ages there shall appear a day which is the sun of all the past days?